Introduction to plugins

 /usr/libexec/webmin

-on Debian and derivatives systems.Pick a directory name for your plugin that is not currently in use by any other Webmin module.
+on Debian and derivatives.Pick a directory name for your plugin that is not currently in use by any other Webmin module.
 Plugin directories typically start with

 virtualmin-